harismuneer/Ultimate-Social-Scrapers/README.md

 Cristóbal V. (Civil Industrial Engineer)

+> Superb customer service!
+Haris continued to update the tool with new functionality after purchase.

+Georg H. (Data Science Researcher)

 ## Purchase 🤝

 In order to purchase the tool, please send me an email at <b>[haris.muneer5@gmail.com](haris.muneer5@gmail.com)</b> and I will help you further.
 The purchase price is 149$ which includes a <b>TeamViewer meeting</b> through which I will install this tool on your computer and train you on its usage.